-Goldberger omitted mention of the Luma Foundation, and of Luma Arles.
-No remarks on Arles’ longstanding prominence in photography.
-Likewise, for Frank’s appearance at the groundbreaking in April, 2014, which, I assume, Goldberger did not attend.
+Goldberger made no mention of the Luma Foundation, and of Luma Arles, nor of Arles’ longstanding prominence in photography.

 What gashes me is Goldberger’s characterization of Luma Arles from a secondary source: a 2012 article in W magazine, a fashion rag.
 He quotes a phrase from a long sentence; another part, which he did not quote, erroneously designates Frank Gehry as the designer of the entire project!

 Goldberger reflected on Gehry’s design for a building at MIT: “…creating a metaphor for scientific creativity is not the same as serving the needs of creativity.”
 Some of the scientists found Gehry’s work as all about architectural whimsy and nothing about their cerebral endeavors.